The Best Dog Training Collars Australia - For Extra Control

 It’s an automatic bark collar meaning that it detects your dog’s voice as they wear it.
 When it detects barking, it will emit a sound and/vibration combination.

-There are 7 training modes of varying sensitivities.
+There are seven training modes of varying sensitivities.
 You can tailor the collar’s response to suit your dog.

-The battery life reportedly lasts over two weeks on standby and charges relatively quickly.
+The battery life reportedly lasts over two weeks on standby and charges relatively quickly, which is better than the My Pet Command training collar.
 We love the bright colours the collar comes in too.

 As a Sydney-based company you’re supporting an Aussie business when you purchase the Shut the Bark Up Collar.
 A percentage of the proceeds even go to RSPCA Australia.